oshyshko/uio/README.md

 ; NOTE: to use Kerberos (`kinit`) authentication, leave empty values in ;       :hdfs.keytab.principal (KEYTAB_PRINCIPAL) and :hdfs.keytab.path (KEYTAB_FILE).

+; NOTE: to disable implementation of HDFS and remove all depended JARs, add this exclusion to your `project.clj`:
+:dependencies [[uio/uio "1.1" :exclusions [org.apache.hadoop/hadoop-common
+                                           org.apache.hadoop/hadoop-hdfs]]]
 ```

 ### HTTP(S)